gitlabhq/gitlab-ci/README.md

 * ruby 1.9.3
 * MySQL or PostgreSQL

-__We recommend to use a server with at least 756MB RAM for a gitlab-ci instance.__
+This version (3.x) is designed for GitLab 5.3+.

-__The master branch contains the unstable 3.0.
-Please use the 2-2-stable branch__
+If you want to use GitLab CI without GitLab or with older versions you need to use [2-2-stable](https://github.com/gitlabhq/gitlab-ci/tree/2-2-stable#gitlab-ci-is-an-open-source-continuous-integration-server)

 ### How it works